marko-js/tags/tags/context/README.md

 # Discovery

-The `from` attribute here is special and uses the same [discovery method](https://markojs.com/docs/custom-tags/#discovering-tags) as Marko uses when finding tags. `<context({ ... }) from="router">` is going to _receive_ context from an ancestor component called `router`.
+The `from` attribute here is special and uses the same [discovery method](https://markojs.com/docs/custom-tags/#discovering-tags) as Marko uses when finding tags.

+`<context({ ... }) from="router">` is going to _receive_ context from an ancestor component called `router`.

-This method avoids namespace collisions without all of the additional boilerplate needed by context solutions in other frameworks.
+This method avoids namespace collisions without all of the additional boilerplate needed by solutions in other frameworks.

 # Example

-Lets say we want to have a form with a schema that validates its special form inputs.
+Lets say we want to have a custom form component with a schema that validates its special form inputs.
+With forms you likely want to allow developers to insert arbitrary markup and components to fit their design and functionality requirements.

-Ultimately if you want to allow arbitrary html you would probably need to pass the schema to every single form input.
+Traditionally the user of the component would have to manually pass this schema information to every single form control, as well as the form component.
+Alternatively you could use `window`, `global` or `out.global` but none of them solve the task well and open you up to name collisions and hard to reason about code.

-With context this can be made transparent to the user.
+With context this can be made both simpler and less brittle.
+It allows you to build contracts between a receiving component and an ancestor arbitrarily higher in the tree which will provide it with data.

 **index.marko**